liamcottle/reticulum-meshchat/README.md

 - [ ] allow setting a custom name to show for a contact
 - [ ] button to forget peers and contacts
 - [ ] optimise ui to work nicely on a mobile device, such as Android/iOS
+  - [ ] will probably write a new app for mobile devices once [microReticulum](https://github.com/attermann/microReticulum) supports Links
 - [ ] support for micron input fields, to allow interacting with pages like Retipedia
 - [ ] add setting to allow auto announcing at a configurable interval
 - [ ] support for managing Reticulum interfaces via the web ui